 Blaze up, and all the cottage warm;

 The next lines give the reader insight into the speaker’s feelings.
 Now that the setting and tone are set up, the speaker lets the reader into his own mind.
 He explains that his heart is “fit to break” as he listens to the wind and rain outside of his door.
-Then, there is a sudden shift in tone and mood when he describes the way that Porphyria “glided in” and “shut out the cold and the storm”.
+Then, there is a sudden shift in tone and mood when he describes the way that Porphyria “glided in” and “shut out the cold and the storm.”
 This implies that her absence was the reason that the speaker’s heart was breaking.
 For when she came in, she shut out the cold.
-Then, she builds a fire, and the blaze made “all the cottage warm”.
-The fire she built in reality also represents what she does for his soul.
+Then, she builds a fire, and the blaze makes “all the cottage warm.”
+The fire she built-in reality also represents what she does for his soul.
 Her very presence provides warmth and light to his otherwise dreary existence.
-The wind and the rain outside of the cottage represent that storms of the speaker’s life.
+The wind and the rain outside of the cottage represent the storms of the speaker’s life.
 They have a great effect on him when she is not near.
 When Porphyria is near, however, life’s other difficulties seem to fade in the presence of her light and warmth.

 Which done, she rose, and from her form